TxQuick/proof-of-reserves/README.md

 ### STEP 1 - Copy your Proof Sentence from the TxQuick website

 Log into your TxQuick account and browse to [Account], [Proof of Reserves]. (https://ca.txquick.com/account/profile/proofOfReserves) On that page you can see a list of all of the audits that have been done and your Proof Sentence for each audit.
-Copy your Proof Sentence from the Proof of Reserves audit you want to participate in, then paste it in the field below.
-If it is a valid Proof Sentence, we will automatically detect what file we need to load.
+Copy your Proof Sentence from the Proof of Reserves audit you want to participate in.

    <p align="center">
     <img src="images/userdata.png" style="width:600px;"/>